Chronic Pain Can Be a Powerful Opportunity

 I was diagnosed with Lyme disease in May 2016.
 After several months or so of increasingly bizarre symptoms—chest pains, stiff neck, headaches, stabbing pains in arms and feet, and severe trouble walking, I was officially tested and diagnosed by a rheumatologist.
 I was fortunate that my diagnosis was relatively quick and that I had a positive Lyme disease test even by CDC criteria, as that is actually somewhat rare.

 From there, I went on the pretty typical goose chase of finding the right Lyme-literate doctor and treatment combination.
-Unfortunately, even though I was treating my illness, symptoms continued to spread and expand to affect more and more of my body and mind.
+Unfortunately, even though I was treating my illness, symptoms continued to spread to affect more of my body and mind.
 Throughout this four-year timeframe, I’ve seen several specialists and explored numerous treatment protocols ranging from conventional antibiotics and herbals to more unconventional methods like rife machines, essential oils, and now a nebulizer treatment.
-While I’ve seen tangible bouts of improvement and had seasons of “better days” in the mix, I continue to suffer daily with symptoms that largely impair and limit my life.
+While I’ve seen tangible bouts of improvement and had seasons of “better days” in the mix, I continue to suffer daily with symptoms.
+These largely impair and limit my life.

 Throughout this time, how was your faith walk impacted?
 Did you lose faith?
 Get Stronger?